edwardcallahan/conductr-ansible/README.md

 These plays and playbooks provision [Lightbend ConductR](https://conductr.lightbend.com) cluster nodes in AWS EC2 using [Ansible](http://www.ansible.com).
 ConductR is the project name for Service Orchestration in Lightbend Production Suite.

-**This version of ConductR Ansible is compatible with ConductR's Master branch, currently 2.0.x ea.**
+**This version of ConductR Ansible is compatible with ConductR's Master branch, currently 2.0.x.**
-For stable branch versions, use the corresponding branch, i.e. Conductr-Ansible 1.1.x branch for use with ConductR 1.1.x.
+For previous versions, use the corresponding branch, i.e. Conductr-Ansible 1.1.x branch for use with ConductR 1.1.x.

 ConductR can be deployed to a simple 'flat' topology or to a production style private/public topology.
 For those just getting started, trying it out or otherwise wanting the simple setup should use the flat approach.
 Only if you want the segmentation of private agents should you use the 'private-agents' version of the playbooks.